 Top - left to right: Read more

-Eighteen of Canada’s top high school scientists have been selected by Youth Science Canada to represent the country at the Intel International Science and Engineering Fair (Intel ISEF) from May 12-17 in Phoenix, Arizona.
-Intel ISEF is the world’s largest science fair.
+Seven of Canada’s top high school scientists have been selected by Youth Science Canada to represent the country at the 2017 Intel International Science and Engineering Fair (Intel ISEF) from May 14-19 in Los Angeles, California.
+Intel ISEF is the world championships of science fairs.

-Youth Science Canada is pleased to announce the new Canada-Wide Science Fair (CWSF) Project Display System, which will debut at CWSF 2013 in Lethbridge.
+Youth Science Canada (YSC) is pleased to announce that the Ambassador Program will be returning for the 2017 Canada-Wide Science Fair in Regina, Saskatchewan.